polterguy/lizzie/README.md

         // Some inline Lizzie code
         var code = @"

-// Declaring "foo" as a variable and setting its initial value to 57 var(@foo, 57)
+// Declaring "foo" as a variable and setting its initial value var(@foo, 57)

 // Adding 10 to "foo"
 set(@foo, add(foo, 10))

-// Writing out the value of "foo" on the console write-line(foo)
+// Writing out the value of "foo" on the console write-line(foo)";
-";

         // Creating a tokenizer to tokenize our Lizzie code. var tokenizer = new Tokenizer(new LizzieTokenizer());